R4sp1/BPC-PC2T/README.md

 # PC2T
-Repository for BPC-PC2T course on FEEC BUT
+Student repository for BPC-PC2T course on FEEC BUT